 The employee and the evaluator should also discuss Section II to establish understanding of competency expectations and how these are important to successful performance.
 There could be a need to strengthen a given competency; if so, an objective should be included in Section I.

 Completion of these steps establishes the evaluator's overall expectations and the employee's performance plan.
 The completed form should be initialed and dated by both the evaluator and the employee.
 It should be retained by the evaluator with a copy to the employee.

 During the Rating Period

-A review of progress on objectives (Section I) and adequacy of competencies (Section II) can be initiated at any time during the rating period, although it is normally expected that there would be just one interim review.
-A mid-year discussion is a good opportunity to confirm or change the importance of individual objectives and assess any unexpected factors that might affect the accomplishment of the original objectives.
-Section I progress notes can be entered for each objective.
+Regular discussions can and should occur regularly during the rating period, although it is normally expected that there would be just one (optional) interim review, typically around midyear.
+This discussion is a good opportunity to confirm or change the importance of individual objectives and assess any unexpected factors that might affect the accomplishment of the original objectives.

 NOTE: The employee may at any time ask to discuss performance issues in relation to the plan as a means to become more effective.
 Evaluators are encouraged to provide feedback when so requested.

 At the end of the rating period, the employee's overall effectiveness with position competencies and achievement of goals should be evaluated and discussed in a meeting.
 They should together focus on goals for the upcoming years and areas for development, and are encouraged to utilize the Individual Learning Plan Template.
 After discussing the review, both the supervisor and the employee are required to sign and date page 4 of the the Annual Review Form.